kgg511/RecipeStartup260/notes.md

 new Promise((resolve, reject) => {
   for (let i = 0; i < 3; i++) {
-    delay('In promise', i); //calls this function 3 times in succession but schedules log messages after delays (whatever i is)
+    delay('In promise', i); //calls this function 3 times in succession but schedule messages after delay }
-  }
 });